scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 Analysis Module
 ---------------

-In the ``MDAnalysis.analysis`` module we provide a large variety of standard analysis algorithms, like RMSD (root mean square distance) and RMSF (root mean square fluctuation) calculations, RMSD-optimized structural superposition :cite:`PuLiu_FastRMSD_2010`, native contacts :cite:`Best2013,Franklin2007`, or analysis of hydrogen bonds as well as unique algorithms, such as the *LeaftleftFinder* in ``MDAnalysis.analysis.leaflet`` :cite:`Michaud-Agrawal:2011fu` and *Path Similarity Analysis* (``MDAnalysis.analysis.psa``) :cite:`Seyler:2015fk`.
+In the ``MDAnalysis.analysis`` module we provide a large variety of standard analysis algorithms, like RMSD (root mean square distance) and RMSF (root mean square fluctuation) calculations, RMSD-optimized structural superposition :cite:`PuLiu_FastRMSD_2010`, native contacts :cite:`Best2013,Franklin2007`, or analysis of hydrogen bonds as well as unique algorithms, such as the *LeafletFinder* in ``MDAnalysis.analysis.leaflet`` :cite:`Michaud-Agrawal:2011fu` and *Path Similarity Analysis* (``MDAnalysis.analysis.psa``) :cite:`Seyler:2015fk`.
 Historically these algorithms were contributed by various researchers as individual modules to satisfy their own needs but this lead to some fragmentation in the user interface.
 We have recently started to unify the interface to the different algorithms with an `AnalysisBase` class.
 Currently ``PersistenceLength``, ``InterRDF``, ``LinearDensity`` and ``Contacts`` analysis have been ported.
-``PersistenceLength`` calculates the persistence length of a polymer, ``InterRDF`` calculates the pairwise radial distribution function inside of a molecule, ``LinearDensity`` generates a density along a given exis and ``Contacts`` analysis native contacts, as described in more detail below.
+``PersistenceLength`` calculates the persistence length of a polymer, ``InterRDF`` calculates the pairwise radial distribution function inside of a molecule, ``LinearDensity`` generates a density along a given axis and ``Contacts`` analysis native contacts, as described in more detail below.
 The API to these different algorithms is being unified with a common ``AnalysisBase`` class, with an emphasis on keeping it as generic and universal as possible so that it becomes easy to, for instance, parallelize analysis.
 Most other tools hand the user analysis algorithms as black boxes.
 We want to avoid that and allow the user to adapt an analysis to their needs.

 The new ``Contacts`` class is a good example a generic API that allows easy adaptations of algorithms while still offering an easy setup for standard analysis types.
 The ``Contacts`` class is calculating a contact map for atoms in a frame and compares it with a reference map using different metrics.
-The used metric then decides which quantity is measued.
+The used metric then decides which quantity is measured.
-A common quantity is the fraction of native contacts, where native contacts are all atompairs that are close to each other in a reference structure.
+A common quantity is the fraction of native contacts, where native contacts are all atom pairs that are close to each other in a reference structure.
 The fraction of native contacts is often used in protein folding to determine when a protein is folded.
 For native contacts two major types of metrics are considered: ones based on differentiable functions :cite:`Best2013` and ones based on hard cut-offs  :cite:`Franklin2007` (which we set as the default implementation).
 We have designed the API to choose between the two metrics and pass user defined functions to develop new metrics or measure other quantities.
 This generic interface allowed us to implement a "q1q2" analysis :cite:`Franklin2007` on top of the ``Contacts`` class.
 Below is incomplete code example that shows how to implement a q1q2 analysis, the default value for the *method* kwarg is overwritten with a user defined method *radius_cut_q*.
-A more detailed explantion can be found in the docs.
+A more detailed explanation can be found in the docs.

 .. code-block:: python